docsifyjs/docsify/docs/plugins.md

       next(html)
     })

+    hook.doneEach(function() {
+      // Invoked each time after the data is fully loaded, no arguments,
+      // ...
+    })

     hook.ready(function() {
       // Called after initialization is complete.
-Only trigger once.
+Only trigger once, no arguments.
     })
   }
  ]